How to Ask for Help for Addiction

 The good news is that treatment can help, but it can be overwhelming to take that first step and reach out to get it.

-Chances are pretty good that your loved ones are already aware of your substance misuse and/or addiction.
+Chances are pretty good that your loved ones are already aware of your addiction.
 That’s because substance use and addiction can impact not only you but family and friends as well.5 Family members may notice changes in your mood and behavior related to substance use.6

 While you might initially want to keep your substance use a secret or be apprehensive about sharing your struggles with loved ones, the support family members can offer can be key in helping you get the treatment you need.7

-There are some things that you can try to help you open up about your substance use or misuse with loved ones you trust.
+There are some things that you can try to help you open up about your substance use with loved ones you trust.
 These strategies include:

 • Finding a place where you feel comfortable talking.
 Maybe you invite them over to your home, or perhaps you meet them in a favorite park where you like to walk.